How to build a modern CI/CD pipeline

 After logging in with your GitHub credentials, the next page lists all your GitHub repositories.
 Find the repository called ‘cicd-buzz’ and press the play button.
 Better Code Hub will then ask you if it’s fine to run the analysis with the default configuration.
 Click ‘Go’ and wait a few seconds, the analysis report should now be on your screen.

-If you want Better Code Hub to run for every Push and Pull Request on your repo (just like Travis CI), click the ⚙ icon and toggle the switch:
+If you want Better Code Hub to run for every Push and Pull Request on your repo (just like Travis CI), toggle the pull-request icon that is displayed on the bottom-left part of the repo card:

 Step 6: Turn the buzz generator into a simple web app